ProgramCrafter/ProgramCrafter/README.md

 - tool showing recent freelance orders from some sources (I didn't freelance yet, but I'm going to)
 - small, almost non-interactive site for a company
 - "anonimizing" bot in Telegram
+- neural network predicting rating of Codeforces task based on time and memory used by some accepted solution

 ### How to contact me *✉*
 - open an issue here, if I have time I'll contact you